-Peer Review Panels will evaluate, score, and rank applications that meet the basic minimum requirements.
-The COPS Office may use internal peer reviewers, external peer reviewers, or a combination to assess applications on technical merit using the solicitation's review.
+Peer Review will evaluate applications that meet the eligibility basic minimum requirements.
+The COPS Office may use internal peer reviewers, external peer reviewers, or a combination to assess applications on technical merit using the solicitation's review criteria.
 An external peer reviewer is an expert in the subject matter of a given topic area who is not a current federal employee.
 An internal peer reviewer is a current federal employee who is well-versed or has expertise in the subject matter of the subcategory.
-Peer reviewers' ratings are advisory only, although reviewer views are considered carefully.
+Peer reviewers' feedback is advisory only, although reviewer views are considered carefully.

-Applications that meet eligibility and basic minimum requirements will be evaluated and ranked by peer reviewers.
 Peer reviewers will be asked to review applications based on the application subcategory and the goal of the solicitation to develop the capacity of law enforcement to implement community policing strategies by providing guidance on promising practices through the development and testing of innovative strategies; building knowledge about effective practices and outcomes; and supporting new, creative approaches to preventing crime and promoting safe communities.

 Reviewers will also be asked to consider the subcategory-specific solicited goals, requirements, and deliverables described in the solicitation language.

-Upon completion of their reviews, Peer Review Panels will recommend highly rated applications to advance to the Senior Leadership Review and Recommendation Panel.
+Upon completion of their reviews, Peer Reviewers will recommend applications that should advance to Senior Leadership Review.